-Holiday Cottage Mortgages Limited (referred to as “HCM” or “Us” or “We”) is focussed on providing a customer centric experience in the arrangement of holiday let mortgages.
+Holiday Cottage Mortgages Limited (referred to as “HCM” or “Us” or “We”) is focussed on providing a customer centric experience in the arrangement of holiday let mortgages and non-investment insurance.

 Who regulates us

 The Financial Conduct Authority (FCA) is the independent watchdog that regulates financial services.